Welcome to the Horizonte Counseling Center’s Web Page!

 Dear students and families,

 Please reach out to us if you have any questions, concerns, or just need someone to talk to.
-We will be available by phone or video chat and now in-person during office hours.
+We will be available by phone, email or in-person during office hours.
 You may also visit our Horizonte counseling website if your family needs community resources such as food, medical care, mental health, and other needs.

 Counselors Office Hours: 8am-3:30pm, Monday through Friday

-We want you to know that your teachers, counselors, and principals care about your well-being and are anxious to see you in the Horizonte hallways again!
-Stay safe and healthy!
+We want you to know that your teachers, counselors, and principals care about your well-being and look forward to seeing you each day!
+Here’s to another great year at Horizonte!

 Horizonte Counseling Team